fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.RemoteApp/v1.6.1/Get-AzureRemoteAppVpnDeviceConfigScript.md

 ```

 ### -VNetName
-Specifies the name of an azure_2 RemoteApp virtual network.
+Specifies the name of an Azure RemoteApp virtual network.

 ```yaml
 Type: String